mpkato/hcir-web/content/authors/douglas-w-oard/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Innsbruck
+- name: University of Maryland
 # url: ""

 # Short bio (displayed in user profile at end of posts)